WHY WORRY?

 One writer has distinguished between normal and abnormal worry, and directed his efforts against the latter.
 Webster's definition of worry (A state of undue solicitude) obviates the necessity of deciding what degree and kind of worry is abnormal, and directs attention rather to deciding what degree of solicitude may be fairly adjudged undue.

-The thanks of the writer are due to Miss Amy Morris Homans, Director of the Boston Normal School of Gymnastics, for requesting him to make to her students the address which forms the nucleus of these pages.
+The writer thanks Miss Amy Morris Homans, Director of the Boston Normal School of Gymnastics, for requesting him to make to her students the address that forms the nucleus of these pages.

 GEORGE L. WALTON.